CrushedPixel/margo/README.md

 # margo
-A small but useful wrapper library around [gin](https://github.com/gin-gonic/gin).
+A small web framework wrapping [gin](https://github.com/gin-gonic/gin).

 ## Motivation
 **gin** is an amazing framework, but when writing handler functions and middleware one quickly gets lost outputting data to the user.

-**margo** solves this by having its handler functions return an object implementing the `Response` interface, whose `send` method is responsible for transmitting data to the client.
+**margo** solves this by having its handler functions return an object implementing the `Response` interface, whose `Send` method is responsible for transmitting data to the client.

 Additionally, **margo** comes with built-in middleware binding query and body parameters into the context, reducing manual parameter validation to a minimum.